Call4Cloud | MMP-C | Autopilot | Device Preparation

 This famous “Something Went Wrong” error screen will be shown after the device completed the device esp phase successfully and needs to switch to the USER ESP after signing in again.

-Please note: This issue only occurs on Windows 11 Enterprise!
-Not on Windows 10 Enterprise or Windows PRO editions!
-More on this later on in part 6.
-Besides new devices, you could also run into this error when signing in with a new user on an existing Windows 11 Enterprise devices.
+Please note: This issue only occurs on Windows 11 Enterprise, not on Windows 10 Enterprise or Windows PRO editions!
+More on this later in part 6.
+In addition to new devices, you could also run into this error when signing in with a new user on existing Windows 11 Enterprise devices.

 In a normal situation, the User/Account ESP will be shown and you will be asked to configure Windows Hello for Business.
 Luckily Jose also created this nice corresponding video about what happens to get it more clear.

-After some PM’s on Twitter, he mentioned the fact that after assigning the CIS baseline to his devices this error screen showed after the device ESP phase.
+After some PMs on Twitter, he mentioned that after assigning the CIS baseline to his devices, this error screen showed up after the device ESP phase.

 Jose provided me with a username and password for a user in his test tenant(and some stupid MFA requirements :P) so I could take a look at it myself.
-After enrolling the VM, it was indeed showing me the exact same behavior and error.
-So I asked if it was possible for me to get the JSON for it (No not going to share it…) After uploading the JSON to my own test tenant I also spotted the same behavior.
+After enrolling in the VM, I was shown the same behavior and error.
+So, I asked if it was possible for me to get the JSON for it.
+(No, I’m not going to share it…) After uploading the JSON to my own test tenant, I also spotted the same behavior.

 3. Troubleshooting